lvphj/epydemiology/README.md

 6. **phjBinomialConfIntMethod = 'normal'**

    This argument defines the method to be used to calculate the binomial confidence intervals.
 The options available are those that can be handled by the statsmodel.proporotions() method.
-The default is 'normal' but os
+The default is 'normal' but the full list of options (taken from the statsmodels website) are:
+   1. `normal` : asymptotic normal approximation
+   2. `agresti_coull` : Agresti-Coull interval
+   3. `beta` : Clopper-Pearson interval based on Beta distribution
+   4. `wilson` : Wilson Score interval
+   5. `jeffreys` : Jeffreys Bayesian Interval
+   6. `binom_test` : experimental, inversion of binom_test

 7. **phjAlpha = 0.05**

+   The desired value for alpha; the default is 0.05 (which leads to the calculation of 95% confidence intervals.

 8. **phjPlotProportions = True**

+   Determines whether a bar chart (with errors bars) is plotted.

 9. **phjGroupsToPlotList = 'all'**

+   The data may be calculated for numerous groups but it may not be desired for the plot to display all groups.
+This argument is a list of groups which should be displayed in the plot.

 10. **phjSortProportions = False**

+   If only a single group is plotted, this argument indicates whether the columns should be sorted.
+Default is 'False' but other options are 'asc' or desc'.

 11. **phjGraphTitle = None**

+   The title of the graph.

 12. **phjPrintResults = False**

+   Indicates whehter the results should be printed to screed as the function progresses.